MatiasVL/switchfully-version-control-git/10-programming-fundamentals-java/20-oop/10-objects-and-classes/30-classes/src/main/java/codelab02/README.md

 - `"RailroadCar <serialNumber>: Number of seats: <numberOfSeats> - First class: <isFirstClass> - Has a toilet: <hasToilet>"`

 ## Create getters
-Create getter methods for all the instance variables
+Create getter methods for all the instance variables.

+Do you know why we are not asking you to create setters?
+- Reason: if they're not required, don't (yet) create or generate them!
+Should the need arise to be able to access a field from outside the class itself, we can still generate one setter - for that specific field - at that time.

 ## Change isFirstClass
 Create a setter method to set the instance variable `isFirstClass` to the value provided (as an argument)